gear-foundation/gear-wiki/docs/developing-contracts/examples/erc20.md

     /// Executed on receiving `fungible-token-message::BalanceOf`, returns token balance of `account`. fn balance_of(&self, account: &ActorId)

-    /// Set the balance of an account. fn set_balance(&mut self, account: &ActorId, amount: u128)

-    /// Get the balance of an account. fn get_balance(&self, account: &ActorId) -> u128
 ```

 ## Gear's example of ERC-20